 The ANIMA MUNDI exhibition has been organised by the Rotterdam-based artist and guest curator Hans van der Ham.
 He brings together works of art and artefacts from the historic areas stated with examples from contemporary art and science.
 Van der Ham sees the current spectacular developments in biotechnology from the perspective of the tenets of alchemy.
 Viable organ tissue has now been created in a laboratory.
 He recognises in the detailed anatomical studies from the renaissance a foreshadowing of robotics as we know them today.
 With the aid of contemporary art, he shows that in our time, after a period in which art was abstract and intercourse with the material held a central position, the emotional interaction between spectator and work of art is being strengthened.
 “Figuration has gained the upper hand and the narrative aspect has again assumed an important role.
 Art may once again be deeply emotional”, says Van der Ham.

-An extra layer is formed by the (films about) robots, which will be shown in the exhibition.
+An extra layer is formed by the (films about) robots, which are shown in the exhibition.
 The increasingly emotional connection signalled between man and (art) objects can also be seen within robotics.
 It would appear that we humans are developing a certain emotional relationship with robots.
 There are examples of robots being deployed (primarily) for combating loneliness.
 The question is, however, whether robots are going to become more like people or people more like machines, programmed by a society in which the advance of technology has only just started.

 ANIMA MUNDI takes a small journey through art history - with diversions to ethnography, alchemy, anatomy, biotechnology and robots - in an attempt to show which aspects play a role in creating an emotional connection between people and works of art.